caseyg/awesome/TOPICS.md

 ## cbor

-*   [streamich/json-joy](https://github.com/streamich/json-joy) - JSON CRDT, JSON CRDT Patch, JSON Patch+, JSON Predicate, JSON Pointer, JSON Expression, JSON Type
+*   [streamich/json-joy](https://github.com/streamich/json-joy) - json-joy is a library that implements cutting-edge real-time and collaborative editing algorithms and utilities for JSON data models, with a focus on developing the JSON CRDT (Conflict-free Replicated Data Type) specification and implementation.

 ## collaboration

-*   [streamich/json-joy](https://github.com/streamich/json-joy) - JSON CRDT, JSON CRDT Patch, JSON Patch+, JSON Predicate, JSON Pointer, JSON Expression, JSON Type
+*   [streamich/json-joy](https://github.com/streamich/json-joy) - json-joy is a library that implements cutting-edge real-time and collaborative editing algorithms and utilities for JSON data models, with a focus on developing the JSON CRDT (Conflict-free Replicated Data Type) specification and implementation.

 *   [Linen-dev/linen.dev](https://github.com/Linen-dev/linen.dev) - Lightweight Google-searchable Slack alternative for Communities